riemaxi/blackflower/README.md

 # blackflower
-Blackflower is a Telecom platform with emphasis on Multi Edge Computingh (MEC)
+Blackflower is a Telecom platform with emphasis in Multi Edge Computingh (MEC)